Flooring FAQ

 them. (wax includes pledge, endust, Murphy's oil ).
 Also screening will

 not get any dirt out of the pores of the wood.
-If you are down to the bare
+If you are down to the

-Which is why the screen and re-coating is a great low-cost way to keep your
+Which is why the screen and re-coating is a great low-cost way to keep

-floor looking brand new.
+your floor looking brand new.

 Q. How much does it cost to sand and refinish, and do you charge